Patient's Query

 7) Also, add some raisins to it while boiling it.
 Drink this milk and chew these raisins.
 These are also helpful in reducing the problem of constipation.

-8) You can also add half a teaspoon of desi ghee (clarified butter) in the hot milk, sometimes along with raisins.
+8) You can also add half a teaspoon of desi ghee (clarified butter) to the hot milk, sometimes along with raisins.
 Avoid desi ghee if you are overweight, diabetic, or have a problem with high blood pressure.

 9) Avoid fast food, noodles, cold drinks, and excessive caffeinated drinks.